Abu Mayeen Ashfakus Samad: Death and legacy

 The Mukti Bahini launched an attack on Raiganj base of Pakistan Army.
 After Pakistan army launched a counterattack, Samad provided cover fire so the Mukti Bahini soldiers could escape.
 He was killed in action that day.
 He was buried in the graveyard near Jaimonirhat Bazar with full military honors.
 Jaimonirhat was renamed Samad Nagar.
 He was awarded Bir Uttam by the government of Bangladesh.
 A road in Dhaka has been renamed Bir Uttam Ashfakus Samad Sarak after him.
-On 27 March 2015, the Sixty-six Infantry Division of Bangladesh Army erected a monument dedicated to Samad in Rangpur Cantonment.
+On 27 March 2015, Bangladesh Army erected a monument dedicated to Samad in Rangpur Cantonment.